estiakjoni/doc/KVM-Ubuntu1804.md

         addresses: [8.8.8.8,1.1.1.1]
 ```

-As you can see we have removed the IP address from interface(ens33) and add the same IP to the bridge ‘**br0**‘ and also added interface (ens33) to the bridge br0.
+As you can see we have removed the IP address from interface (enp2s0) and add the same IP to the bridge ‘**br0**‘ and also added interface (enp2s0) to the bridge br0.
 Apply these changes using below netplan command:

 ```bash
 sudo netplan try